AdobeDocs/cc-everywhere/src/pages/guides/troubleshooting/faq/index.md

 Session length follows the user’s Adobe account: sign-in typically stays valid for up to 14 days, while the SDK uses short-lived client tokens (about 5 minutes).
 Users are not asked to sign in again until that Adobe account session ends.

+For more background, see [Set up user identity and Single Sign-on for your organization](https://helpx.adobe.com/enterprise/using/set-up-identity.html) on Adobe Help, and the [Adobe IMS user authentication guide](https://developer.adobe.com/developer-console/docs/guides/authentication/UserAuthentication/ims).

 ### Who manages user accounts and authentication?

 Adobe manages sign-in for Express through the user’s Adobe account.
-Your application does not store Adobe credentials; users can use any valid Adobe account, including one they created outside your app.
+The host application does not store Adobe credentials; users can use any valid Adobe account, including one they created outside your app.

 <HorizontalLine />